HomeBlogHeat PumpsWhy Heat Pump Coil Cleaning is Crucial for BC Homeowners

 How Often Should Heat Pump Coils Be Cleaned?

 For optimal performance and efficiency in British Columbia's unique climate, it is highly recommended to have your heat pump coils professionally inspected and cleaned at least once a year.
 For households with pets, smokers, or those located near active construction zones or major roadways, a semi-annual cleaning (once in the spring, once in the fall) may be necessary to maintain good performance and healthy air quality.
+For related information, read Electrical Panel Upgrades in Langley: Is Your Home.

 Annual maintenance is not just about performance; it is also about protecting your investment.
-Many manufacturer warranties, as well as incentive programs like the CleanBC and FortisBC rebates, can be voided if the equipment is not professionally maintained according to a regular schedule.
+Many manufacturer coverage, as well as incentive programs like the CleanBC and FortisBC rebates, can be voided if the equipment is not professionally maintained according to a regular schedule.
 Keeping a record of annual service from a licensed company like Budget Heating and Plumbing ensures your warranty remains valid.
 The environmental conditions across our service area also vary.
 Coastal homes in Vancouver or Richmond may see more salt and pollen buildup, while homes in the Fraser Valley might contend with more agricultural dust.
 A yearly check-up allows a technician to assess your specific conditions and recommend the ideal cleaning frequency.

 FAQ: Heat Pump Coil Cleaning Questions Answered